casefabric/guide/docs/engine/authorization.md

 ---
 id: authorization
-title: Cafienne Authorization Overview
+title: CaseFabric Authorization Overview
 sidebar_label: Authorization
 ---

 ## Introduction
-The Cafienne Engine holds a multitenancy architecture that enables resource sharing while preserving strict data isolation.
+The CaseFabric Engine holds a multitenancy architecture that enables resource sharing while preserving strict data isolation.
-This page gives an overview of the authorization model in the Cafienne Engine.
+This page gives an overview of the authorization model in the CaseFabric Engine.
 If you prefer to read pictures rather than text, you can go to [this page](authorization-pictures).

 This page gives an overview of